 Cleopatra was not a beautiful woman by the classical standards.
 Exaggerations of her looks probably came around the time of the first depictions of her, namely in Shakespeare's Antony and Cleopatra.
 In The Divine Comedy, Dante mentions nothing of her looks as he crosses paths with her and Helen of Troy in Hell, only that he feels sympathy for her, as she was ultimately doomed by love.
 While she may have developed some love for Antony at some point, she was certainly not directed by romance.
 She formed an alliance with Julius Caesar through her powers of seduction, and tried the same thing with Antony, her most primary of reasons being to keep her beloved Alexandria from being swallowed up by the Roman Empire.
 Yes, Cleopatra claimed her powers of seduction, but she did so without an overwhelming sense of beauty.
 When she spoke, it was said that her voice was eloquent, that she was highly-educated in linguistics, mathematics, astronomy, finance, and international relations.
 She was actually a very strong leader who appeased the people with her foreign policy, her constant supply of grain, and urgency toward bolstering her navy (for reasons of trade and war alike).

+"When the smoke cleared, I found that Cleopatra was actually more pleasing to the eye than the stories of her suggested.
+Her coinage painted an unflattering picture of her, all hooked nose and manly features.
+Now standing before her, she could have hardly been any more feminine.
 Her face was both glossy and honey-hued, her hands and forearms covered in the henna ink designs worn by Mardian.
 Her eyes were a chestnut shade of brown, heavily-decorated with hues of charcoal black and metallic blue.
 Her lips were full and brightly-colored a shade of rosy red, truly charming and complimentary of her ever so slight overbite.
 Her nose was only slightly curved, proving its hooked qualities more anecdote than actuality.

 Her sleeveless Doric dress was multi-layered and low cut, revealing her broad shoulders, her well-defined clavicle, and modest cleavage.
 Her face was slightly elongated, though her hairstyle paid it heavy compliment, neatly braided into traditional Ptolemaic melon rind rows.
 She had fashioned a royal diadem upon her brow, the image of an Egyptian cobra rearing its head, exposing its ominous hood at the center.
 She wore twisting golden bands upon her upper arms, meticulously speckled with pharaonic images and multi-colored jewels.
 Her necklace was of the same quality, broad and highly-detailed, pleasantly loud upon the eyes.